ironmanfpv/Question-Visualizer-for-Monocle/README.md

 1. At the project tab, click on index.html, close all other terminals and nodes.
 2. Call up a terminal.
 3. In your working directory prompt, type node.
-4. In your working directory prompt, install the http-server package by typing in the terminnal : npm install http-server
+4. In your working directory prompt, install the http-server package by typing : npm install http-server
 5. In your working directory prompt, start a web server: npx http-server -p 8000
 6. In your browser, navigate to http://localhost:8000
 7. Click Authorise for authentication.
 Click continue at the prompts.